stijnwop/manureSystem/docs/PLACEABLES.md

 </manureSystemStorage>
 ```

-If the storage has a fillplane you can configure the following on the `<fillPlane>` entry.
+If you want to add a fillplane to your storage you can configure the following on the `<fillPlane>` entry.
 - node: `string` e.g. `1|2` The node index of the visible plane.
-- planeMinY: `float` e.g. `-4.1` The min Y the plane can travel.
+- planeMinY: `float` e.g. `-4.1` The minimum Y translation the plane can travel.
-- planeMaxY: `float` e.g. `0.5` The max Y the plane can travel.
+- planeMaxY: `float` e.g. `0.5` The maximum Y translation the plane can travel.
-- planeOffsetY: `float` e.g. `0.1` The offset Y for fill arms.
+- planeOffsetY: `float` e.g. `0.1` The offset Y translation for fill arms to be in range.

-And example entry with fillplane will be:
+And example entry with the fillplane will be:
 ```xml
 <manureSystemStorage>
     <fillPlane node="1|2" planeMinY="-3.6" planeMaxY="0.28"/>
     <storage node="0" fillTypeCategories="slurryTank" capacityPerFillType="1718000"/>
 </manureSystemStorage>
 ```
+The example above will add mark the node on index `1|2` as visible plane that is on Y translation `-3.6` when emtpy and on Y translation `0.28` when completely full.

-The storage also has a couple of options we can configure for the mixer.
+The storage also has a couple of options we can configure for the optional mixer.

 - hasMixer: `true/false` Sets if the storage has a mixer
 - mixPerSecond: `int` e.g. `150` The amount of liters it can mix per second.

-When the hasMixer is set to `true` we have to option to add sounds and animationNodes for that, like know from vanilla implementations.
+When the hasMixer is set to `true` we have to option to add sounds and animationNodes for that, this should be known from vanilla implementations so I am not going in-depth.

-A complete entry would look something like this:
+A complete manureSystemStorage entry would look something like this:

 ```xml
 <manureSystemStorage hasMixer="true" mixPerSecond="150">